pairinteraction/pairinteraction/README.md

 ## License

-The pairinteraction library is licensed under the [LGPL v3][lgpl-link].
+The pairinteraction library without the graphical user interface is licensed under [LGPL v3][license-lgpl-link].

-The extension for the graphical user interface is licensed under the [GPL v3][gpl-link].
+The graphical user interface as well as the combined work of the pairinteraction library and the graphical user interface is licensed under [GPL v3][license-gpl-link].
-The GPL v3 also applies to the combined work and all provided binary builds.

 [pypi-svg]: https://img.shields.io/pypi/v/pairinteraction.svg?color=orange